-IV and V. Course as Relates to External Requirements and Standards
+IV and V. Course as Relates to External Requirements and Standards a. historical perspectives concerning the nature and meaning of assessment;

 ASSESSMENT--studies that provide an understanding of individual and group approaches to assessment and evaluation in a multicultural society, including all of the following: